sketchplugins/plugin-directory/README.md

 - [Bztone Plugin](https://github.com/wangjunwangjunwang/sketch2pixi-plugin), by wangjunwangjunwang: switch layers of sketch to pixi.json
 - [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.
 - [Caravel](https://github.com/CaravelDesign/caravel.sketchplugin), by CaravelDesign: Export your artboards directly to Caravel projects.
+- [Case Converter](https://github.com/ozgurgunes/Sketch-Case-Converter), by Özgür Güneş: Convert text layers, symbols or all instances of a symbol.
 - [Chain](https://lalomrtnz.github.io/Chain/), by Lalo Mrtnz: Dynamic color relations in Sketch.
 - [Changelog](https://github.com/jacopocolo/changelog.sketchplugin), by Jacopo Colò: A simple Sketch plugin to generate artboard-based changelogs
 - [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer